Find cheap contents insurance for landlords

 Do I need landlord contents insurance?

 As a landlord you’ll be legally required to take out buildings insurance, but contents insurance isn’t a legal obligation.
-However, it can still be good to have if you’re leaving things like furniture or homeware for your tenants to use.
+However, it’s good to have if you’re leaving things like furniture or homeware for your tenants to use.

 What does landlord contents insurance cover?